-What Should I Do When Preparing For Laser Eye Surgery?
+What Should I do to Prepare For Laser Eye Surgery?

 - Remove all eye makeup a minimum of 24 hours before surgery.
 Please ensure your face and eyes are complimentary from all makeup on the day of surgery.